-But when Kristopher Smith left their home in the Spring Hill section of Pasco County on Sept.
-23, he promised his wife he would do so.
+But when Kristopher Smith left their home in the Spring Hill section of Pasco County last Thursday, he promised his wife he would do so.

 As he hopped onto his Kawasaki motorcycle that evening, his daughter, Brittney, turned to her mother and uttered six unforgettable words: "Daddy is going to get hurt."

 "The last thing he said to me is that he was going to get gas and put his helmet on," said Mrs. Smith, a 27-year-old nurse at Spring Hill Regional Hospital.

 Mr. Smith died Friday from injuries he suffered a day earlier when his motorcycle collided with a 1998 Honda driven by James Clougher, 20, on Linden Drive in Spring Hill.
 He was 27.